Uphill Travel

 • Always keep your uphill access pass visible and be willing to stop and show it whenever asked by any resort personnel.
 Attach it to your ski pants or backpack.
 This includes early season, late season, during and after hours

-Designated Uphill Routes are accessible during operating hours and are required for uphill travel between 9:00am and 4:00pm.
-These designated uphill routes are marked by a yellow diamond shaped marker with a black arrow.
-Outside of operating hours, from 4:00pm – 9:00am, no designated travel route is required.
-You are free to explore the mountain – just be sure to watch out for maintenance crews working through the night.
+Designated Uphill Route(s) are required for uphill travel between 6:00am and 4:00pm.
+These designated routes are marked by a yellow diamond shaped marker with a black arrow:

 Start at the center of lower Tango.
 Stay on climbers right of North Forty, then head left to the top of Gunbarrel.